GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/README.md

 ```
 The FIO output JSON file is passed as an argument to the fetch_metrics module.

+### Note

+The Google sheet's data is cleared before writing new data.
+So at any point, only the latest test’s data is stored in the sheet.

 ## Adding new metrics

 ### FIO Metric